Heller College of Business

 Discipline minors (for non-business majors)

 A student may take a more specialized business minor in an area such as Accounting, Finance, Human Resource Management, Management, or Marketing.
 Students must complete all prerequisites for courses in their chosen minor areas, including junior standing for 300-level courses.
 At least three courses in the minor must be taken at Roosevelt University.
-See the Assistant Dean for specific course information.

 Graduation